Use Your IRA to Make a Gift

 - Since the gift doesn’t count as income, it can reduce your annual income level.
 This may help lower your Medicare premiums and decrease the amount of Social Security that is subject to tax.

 Frequently Asked Questions

 Yes.
-Direct rollovers to a qualified organization can be made only from an IRA.
-Under certain circumstances, however, you may be able to roll assets from a pension, profit sharing, 401(k) or 403(b) plan into an IRA, then make the transfer from the IRA directly to The Ohio State University Foundation.
+Direct gifts to a qualified charity can be made only from an IRA.
+Under certain circumstances, however, you may be able to roll assets from a pension, profit sharing, 401(k) or 403(b) plan into an IRA and then make the transfer from the IRA directly to The Ohio State University Foundation.
 To determine if a rollover to an IRA is available for your plan, speak with your plan administrator.

 How To Start

-- Contact the Office of Estate and Gift Planning at 800-327-7907 or firstname.lastname@example.org for additional information on giving an IRA gift.
+- Contact the Office of Estate and Gift Planning at 614-292-2183 or firstname.lastname@example.org to discuss using your IRA to support Ohio State and our mission.

 - Seek the advice of your financial or legal advisor.